 The EON Difference

-EON offers the only holistic nutrition-based approach targeting the major challenges in remote Indigenous communities – preventable disease, unhealthy lifestyles and food insecurity.
+The EON Thriving Communities Program is unique in Australia and offers a truly holistic nutrition-based approach, targeting the major challenges in remote Aboriginal communities – preventable disease, unhealthy lifestyles and food insecurity.

 Our approach is different and is effective because: